juliusdelta/my-blog-v2/content/resume/_index.md

 - Developed custom analytics abstraction to assist in identifying user behavior and utilize A/B testing.
 - Strategized and implemented the (still on going) rewrite of a frontend application into React.

+`@Audiio`
+- Worked to develop strategy for structuring reusable components for future team.
+- Refactored CSS architecture to follow BEM conventions.

 ## Open Source Contributions
 - __Webpacker__: Rails wrapper around Webpack for asset management.
 - __Diesel__: A query builder/ORM for Rust.